About Burning Man

 Some notes on several things that dominate the entire experience:

-Radical Self Sufficiency- Surviving a week here is not easy.
-Nevada's Black Rock Desert is one of the harshest places in North America - your tickets actually come with a survival guide.
-400 square miles of dry prehistoric lake bed where even insects can't survive.
+Radical Self Sufficiency - Surviving a week here is not easy.
+Nevada's Black Rock Desert is one of the harshest places in North America - your tickets actually come with a survival guide - READ IT.
+400 square miles of dry prehistoric lake bed where even insects can't survive for long.
 It is not a desert as most think of one, but packed down alkali dust.
 The only thing that lives there are brine shrimp (you may know them as sea monkeys) which are dormant eggs in the dry season.
 Temperatures can range from over 100 F. to below freezing in a 24 hour period.
-Winds are high and gusts well over 60 mph are not uncommon. the winds also pick up the dust making dust devils and whiteouts - like living in a snow globe filled with talcum powder.
+Winds are high and gusts well over 60 mph are not uncommon.
+Bear this in mind at night because cold temps and high winds can cause a very cold wind chill factor.
+The winds also pick up the dust making dust devils and whiteouts - like living in a snow globe filled with talcum powder.
 It is so dry the moisture wicks right out of your body.
 Since there are no stores, everything you need for the week has to be brought with you.

 De Comodification - Money is virtually useless here.
 With only 2 exceptions there is nothing for sale here so you have to plan ahead and bring everything you need for the week.
 The only things for sale at BM are ice and coffee.
 The proceeds of both go to help the local communities.
 It is quite a jolt when you first get back to the default world and the first thing anyone says to you is to ask for money.